ZJHuabc/gnss-in-cryosphere/_pages/home.md

 ---
-title: "GNSS RECIPE - Home"
+title: "Home"
 layout: homelay
 sitemap: false
 permalink: /
 ---

+GNSS interferometric reflectometry (GNSS-IR) is a kind of technique exploiting reflected nagivation satellite signals to measure environmental variables, such as snow depth, water level changes, and surface soil moisture content (Larson, 2019).

-GNSS RECIPE refers to using GNSS Reflectometry (GNSS-R) to study changes in permafrost areas, such as snow depth, surface soil moisture, vegetation growth condition, ground surface elevation changes, and also freeze/thaw onset detection.
-Permafrost is the ground whose temperature remains at or below 0 °C for at least two consecutive years.
+GNSS-IR can be used to measure ground surface elevation changes in snow-free seasons to study the changes in permafrost areas.
+Permafrost refers to the ground whose temperature remains at or below 0 °C for at least two consecutive years.
 On top of permafrost is the active layer undergoing seasonal freezing/thawing.
 Permafrost usually exists in polar and alpine regions due to cold climate.
 It is underlain nearly 24% of the land area in Northern Hemisphere.
 Changes of permafrost and active layer have crucial impact on hydrological, geomorphological, and ecological processes.

-GNSS-R is the technique exploiting the reflected nagivation satellite signals.
-Specifically, GNSS Interferometry Reflectometry (GNSS-IR) is the one using the interference pattern between the direct signals and reflected ones.
-Ground-based GNSS receivers record signal-to-noise ratio (SNR) data. these records can reflect the interference pattern.
-The metrics of the interference pattern, such as amplitude, phase, and frequency, depends on the geometry of reflected signals and receiver antenna, surface properties, and antenna gain pattern.
-These metrics can be used to estimate changes of geophysical parameters of reflecting surface.

-More than 200 GNSS stations are continously operating in the permafrost areas in Northern Hemisphere (Fig. 1 (b)).
+More than 200 GNSS stations are continously operating in the permafrost areas in Northern Hemisphere.
 Identifying the usable sites for GNSS-IR studies from the existing ones are significantly meaningful.
-Those usable stations can fill a gap of the existing permafrost monitoring programs (e.g., CALM and GTN-P).
-They can provide complementary measurements for studying permafrost.
-As the GNSS-IR measurements have the spatial coverages on the order of 1000 m^2, they can be used to calibrate/validate remote sensing observations.

-We have identified numerous usable GNSS stations.
-They are public sites, located in permafrost areas, and continuously operating.
-Some of them has been publised in the paper Zhang et al., 2020.
+We have identified multiple GNSS stations, which are located in permafrost areas and usable for GNSS-IR studies.
+And the GNSS observation files are available for public.

 <!--